 While sciatica can be very painful, the good news is that sciatica settles down in the majority of cases – within 3 months.

-Our physiotherapists at Body Logic Physiotherapy can examine you and determine if you need medical attention and guide you through a rehabilitation process and provide you with specific strategies to get you back to on track.
-A prevention program once the pain has settled is key as recurrence is common.
+Our physiotherapists at Body Logic Physiotherapy can examine you and determine if you need medical attention or not.
+They can guide you through a gradual rehabilitation process and provide you with specific strategies to get you back to on track.
+A prevention program once the pain has settled is key, as recurrence is common.